 Faut’s impressive achievements included hurling four no-hitters, two of which were perfect games.
 Her first perfect game was a 2-0 masterpiece against the defending AAGPBL champion Rockford Peaches on July 21, 1951.
 She repeated the rare baseball feat in her next-to-last performance, a 4-0 gem at Kalamazoo against the Lassies on September 3, 1953.
 Nobody else hurled a perfect game after the All-American League shifted to overhand pitching in 1948.

-During recent years, the All-American League has received more recognition than in the past.
-But in the 1940s and the early 1950s, baseball was viewed as a male's world.
-Most of those who played the national pastime were motivated by an inner drive to excel, a thirst for competition, and a love of baseball itself.
+During recent years the All-American League has received more recognition, thanks in part to the Players Association and its web site.
+But in the 1940s and the early 1950s, baseball was viewed as a male’s world.
+Most of those who played the national pastime did so mainly for the love of the game and for the privilege of being big leaguers.
 But the same was true for the more than 600 females who played in the AAGPBL.

 The league originated during World War II.
 Chicago Cub owner Philip K. Wrigley and his associates devised a plan for skilled and attractive “All-American” girls to play hardball in short dresses on teams accompanied by female chaperones.